nellyk/one-app/README.md

 ## 👩‍💻 Hiring 👨‍💻

 Want to get paid for your contributions to `one-app`?
-> Send your resume to oneamex.careers@aexp.co
+> Send your resume to oneamex.careers@aexp.com

 ## 📖 Table of Contents